Summary: This article describes the steps required to publish protocols for use with ScienceCloud.

 - Contributing a Protocol to the Exchange

-You can use the same Pipeline Pilot to work with a local server as well as with the ScienceCloud Authoring server.
-When creating a new protocol it is common to use a protocol that you saved on a local server as the starting point.
+You can use the Pipeline Pilot client to work with a local Pipeline Pilot server as well as with the ScienceCloud Authoring server.
+When creating a new protocol it is common to use a protocol that you saved on a local Pipeline Pilot server as the starting point.
 When you are ready to test against real data within the target deployment application, move your protocol to the Authoring environment by changing the active server in Pipeline Pilot to the Authoring server.
-(You may need to install a compatible version of Pipeline Pilot - you will be prompted if so.
-A suitable version can be downloaded if needed from the developer home page.)
+(You may need to install a compatible version of Pipeline Pilot client - you will be prompted if so.
+A suitable version can be downloaded if needed from the Sandbox Developer home page.)

 authoring.sciencecloud.com:443as shown here.

-Note: 443 is optional.
+Note: 443 (the port identifier) is optional.
 This is the standard port for making a secure connection over SSL.

 Note: When using the Test feature, be aware that the Ping test is not supported on auhoring.sciencecloud.com and sciencecloud.com.
 This is to be expected for internet-facing cloud servers.
 The remaining tests should still run and (hopefully) succeed!